jb56834/fintech-project-1/README.md

 Moreover,  __Human Computer Interaction__ is also important with introduction of virtual assistant on Ant's wealth management platform.
 In serving a plethora of users, scalability is fundamental in this process and requires freeing humans from the process to achieve automation.
 But on the other hand, human intervention is also necessary for the financial system to prevent disastrous risks or system errors.
 In such hybrid human-machine systems, Ant need to make sure that the machine prediction and decision-making can be explained, the automation algorithms can be monitored and interrupted, among others.

 ## Landscape
 Ant Fortune is a leading Fintech in wealth management in China with huge base of existing small users from Aplipay.
 The surge of Fintech has a hit on this landscape indeed.
 According to a McKinsey & Company report from June 2015, 40% to 45% of affluent consumers who changed their primary wealth management firm in the previous two years moved to a digitally-led firm.
 What’s more, a full 72% of investors under the age of 40 said they would be comfortable working with a virtual financial advisor.
-Thus, the digitalized trend in wealth management and investment advising is definite.
+As we can see, the digitalized trend in wealth management and investment advising is definite.

+In China, a great threat from mobile world is WeChat with 100 million daily active users. *The Red Packet* launched for Lunar New Year is a killer feature in which users are able to transfer any amount of money to each other as New Year greeting.
+However, WeChat focused more on social network than investment management so Ant is not counter-attacking aggressively.
 In the U.S., there are quite a few wealth managers which also applies Fintech greatly in transforming their business.
 For example, Vanguard, Fidelity and Betterment.
 Recently in April 2020, a new joint venture between Ant and Vanguard has been approved by China Securities Regulatory Commission in which Ant holds 51% stake and Vanguard.
-The joint venture started offering an automated service called “Bang Ni Tou” (Help You Invest), to capture people with at least 800 yuan ($113) to place in mutual funds.
+The joint venture started offering an automated service called *“Bang Ni Tou”* (Help You Invest), to capture people with at least 800 yuan ($113) to place in mutual funds.
 It is clear to see the global agreement in seeing Fintech as the future of wealth management to a more inclusive extent.

 ## Results
+Ant's wealth management platform is fueled with big growth in the number of transaction users year by year.
+According to the corporate conference, AI pushed 70% increase in transactions from 2018 to 2019, and users who purchase automatic investment plan jumped 170%.
+There are many factors in evaluating success of companies in this domain, but most importantly, user size and user experience.
+Undoubtly that 330 million cumulative users in the platform is a huge advantage.
+However, so far the reviews were not as satisfying as expected.
+Some people complain that they are not ready for more complicated investment products, others argue that the social feature is not helful in learning about wealth managments from each other.
+Although facing many doubts and confusion from users, Ant Fortune still surpassed its competitors in terms of user base, idea in microfinance, and the potential to expanding into more small business through tech platforms.

+## Recommendations

+A